-- Settings app will now appear.
-Select Change adapter options.
+- When the Settings app appears, select Change adapter options.

-- When Properties window opens, select Internet Protocol Version 4 (TCP/IPv4) and click the Properties button.
+- Select Internet Protocol Version 4 (TCP/IPv4), and click the Properties button.

 - A new window will now appear.
 Select Use the following DNS server addresses and set the following: